By Jason Simpkins

 PDVSA has attempted to slash expenditures 60% by reducing salaries for managers by 20% and imposing a wage freeze on the majority of its employees.
-But the company, according to The Wall Street Journal.
+But the company still owed contractors and suppliers $13.9 billion by the end of last year, according to The Wall Street Journal.
 The majority of that total remains unpaid and some of the debt dates back to last August.

 Irate over a growing backlog of invoices, many of the companies threatened to halt operations - something PDVSA and Chavez can ill-afford.
 The company is accounts for about half of Venezuela's revenue, and is largely responsible for funding and administering the social programs that Chavez has employed to court popular support.

 PDVSA brought in more than $120 billion in revenue in 2008, but this year, it will likely make just $50 billion.

 With its back against the wall, PDVSA is demanding that service companies accept a 40% cut in their bills.

 "We will not pay contractors that have tried to speculate and don't care about our company," PDVSA President Rafael Ramirez said in April.
 "We have to renegotiate what we pay them."

 Last Friday, the government began expropriating equipment and projects from foreign oil service firms that refused to renegotiate their debt.
 At least 12 drilling rigs, more than 30 oil terminals, and about 300 boats were seized, the according to The Financial Times.

 "To God what is God's, and to Caesar what is Caesar's," Chavez told a throng of supporters, the FT reported.
 "Today we also say: To the people what is the people's."